BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

 presentation.
 Now, we're trying to couch these things together.
 I'm trying to build a cogent timeline that we can see these pressures slowly building up, and this is where we see more pressures.
 I mean, we have the land ownership.
-We have the Missourians chasing the Mormons out in 1833 and settling in Far West.
+We have the Missourians chasing the Mormons out in 1833 and settling in Farr West.
 We have Rigdon and Joe calling for the remuneration that the Mormons did not like.
 We have them giving the Salt Sermon and the Fourth of July Oration, which the Missourians really, really hated.
 And then we also have land values